-- In this study we are using the modular lazar (lazy structure activity relationships) framework - (A. Maunz et al. 2013) for model development and validation.
+- 120 In this study we are using the modular lazar (lazy structure activity relationships) framework - (A. Maunz et al. 2013) for model development and validation.
 The complete lazar source - code can be found on GitHub. - lazar follows the following basic workflow: - For a given chemical structure lazar - searches in a database for similar structures (neighbors) with experimental data, - builds a local QSAR model with these neighbors and

 - uses this model to predict the unknown activity of the query compound. - This procedure resembles an automated version of read across predictions in toxicology, in machine learning terms it would be classified as a k-nearest-neighbor algorithm. - Apart from this basic workflow lazar is completely modular and allows the researcher to use any algorithm for similarity searches and local QSAR modelling.
-Within this study we are using the following algorithms:
+Algorithms used within this study are described in the following sections.